billthefarmer/gpdf/README.md

 ```
 $ sudo apt install libz-dev libpng-dev
 ```
-Mingw32 appears not to contain `getline()`, which is a bit essential.
+MingW32 appears not to contain `getline()`, which is a bit essential.
 An implementation was discovered online here: https://opensource.apple.com/source/cvs/cvs-19/cvs/lib/getline.c.
 This is not needed on linux and not on OSX either.

-To run on windows you will need to extricate libpng and zlib from Mingw32 and put them in the execution folder with libHaru.
+To run on windows you will need to extricate libpng and zlib from MingW32 and put them in the execution folder with libHaru.
 ```
 Usage: ./gpdf [-w] [-f fontsize] <infile>

   -w - write text file and layout page
   -f - set font size in points (1/72 inch)
 ```
+The font size defaults to 8 point and the page size to A3.
 To use the program, use the -w switch for the initial run like this:
 ```
-$ gpdf -w <infile.ged>``
+$ gpdf -w <infile.ged>
 ```
 This will produce an A3 pdf file with a grid of slots with x, y positions, and a text file with a list of ids, two zeros, the